 A: August Camp accommodates vegetarian diets but not vegan diets.
 As the cook needs to plan for food purchasing, if you want to avail yourself of the vegetarian option you MUST so indicate on the application.
 We are a “field kitchen” and cannot accommodate individual food requirements/preferences.
 We can accommodate gluten sensitivity but we are not gluten free.
 If you have dietary restrictions, you may need to bring some of your own food to camp.
 Storage space will be provided.
 You may NOT be able to partake of every course of every meal.
 Lactose-free milk is available.

 Q: Besides the cost for attending camp, are there other expenses?

 A: You will need money for all items of a personal nature, including alcoholic beverages and snacks for happy hour.
 Some activities involve extra charges, such as entrance fees and outfitter charges.
-We do set up a "Croo Kitty" for tips at the end of each week.
-What to contribute is up to each individual camper.
-The August Camp Croo is typically made up of students who work very hard to keep the campers well fed and happy.
-You may wish to bring a personal check for your contribution.
-Gratuities in the 10-15% range are typical.
+The camp costs are all-inclusive and we no longer expect campers to give a large gratuity to the Croo.
+Croo wages have been increased to competitive rates for the camp location.
+We do set up a "Croo Kitty" for tips at the end of each week if you feel you want to contribute more.

 Q: Where do I do my laundry?